 ExpandNestedData.jl

 ExpandNestedData.jl is a small package that can consume nested data structures like dictionaries of dictionaries or structs of structs and produce a normalized, Tables.jl-compliant NamedTuple.
 It can be used with JSON3.jl, XMLDict.jl, and other packages that parse file formats which are structured as denormalized data.
-It operates similarly to Pandas.json_normalize
+It operates similarly to Pandas.json_normalize, but it is much more flexible.

 Getting Started